HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 </br>

-The preparation of the installer of OS X Yosemite is similar to OS X Mavericks but the installer is provided by Apple and you don't need a specific SMBIOS, `iMac15,1` is supported by OS X Yosemite.
+The preparation of OS X Yosemite installer is similar to OS X Mavericks but the installer is provided by Apple and you don't need a specific SMBIOS, `iMac15,1` is supported by OS X Yosemite.

 You will find below the steps on how to proceed.